jhnc-oss/yocto-docs/documentation/ref-manual/variables.rst

          SDK_TITLE ??= "${@d.getVar('DISTRO_NAME') or d.getVar('DISTRO')} SDK"

-      For the default distribution "poky",
+      For the :term:`poky` reference distribution,
       :term:`SDK_TITLE` is set to "Poky (Yocto Project Reference Distro)".

       For information on how to change this default title, see the